cloudrainstar/bionemo-framework/docs/docs/user-guide/getting-started/initialization-guide.md

 ### Running Jupyter Lab Inside the Container

-First, create a local workspace directory (to be mounted to the home directory of the Docker container to persist data).
+By starting a Jupyter Lab instance inside the BioNeMo Framework container, users can leverage the container's optimized environment for machine learning workloads to accelerate their data science workflows, while also benefiting from the interactive and collaborative features of Jupyter Lab.
+This allows users to seamlessly transition between data preparation, model development, and visualization, all within a single, streamlined environment.
 You can then launch the container.
-We recommend running the container in a Jupyter Lab environment using the command
+We recommend running the container in a Jupyter Lab environment using the command below:
-below:

 ```bash
 docker run --rm -d --gpus all -u $(id -u):$(id -g) \